-Nikki (drospirenone and ethinyl estradiol tablets USP), 3 mg/0.02 mg is also indicated for the treatment of symptoms of premenstrual dysphoric disorder (PMDD) in women who choose to use an oral contraceptive as their method of contraception.
+Nikki (drospirenone and ethinyl estradiol tablets USP), 3 mg/0.02 mg is also indicated for the treatment of symptoms of premenstrual dysphoric disorder (PMDD) in females of reproductive potential who choose to use an oral contraceptive as their method of contraception.
 The effectiveness of Nikki (drospirenone and ethinyl estradiol tablets USP), 3 mg/0.02 mg for PMDD when used for more than three menstrual cycles has not been evaluated.